oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 issued credential with the Issuer's signature is directly presented to the Verifier, who can forward it to the Issuer.

+In considering Issuer/Verifier unlinkability, it is important to note the potential for an asymmetric power dynamic between Issuers and Verifiers.
+This dynamic can compel an otherwise honest Verifier into collusion.
+For example, a governmental Issuer might have the authority to mandate that a Verifier report back information about the credentials presented to it.
+Legal requirements could further enforce this, explicitly undermining Issuer/Verifier unlinkability.
+Similarly, a large service provider issuing credentials might implicitly pressure Verifiers into collusion by incentivizing participation in their larger ecosystem.
+Deployers of SD-JWT must be aware of these potential power dynamics, mitigate them as much as possible, and/or make the risks transparent to the End-User.

 Contrary to that, Issuer/Verifier unlinkability with an honest Verifier can generally be achieved.
 However, a callback from the Verifier to the Issuer, such as a revocation check, could potentially disclose information about the credential's usage to the Issuer.